iBooky/iBooky/README.md

-# Shopping-System
+# iBooky
-A simple project Node.js in the back-end and HTML, CSS and JS in front-end
+A Mini book store website inspired by wattpad